All definitions are research-based, expert-vetted, and come from the Talent Development Body of Knowledge.

 • Job, which identifies learners’ workplace duties and responsibilities, and tasks done on a daily, weekly, monthly, or yearly basis.

 • Needs is the process of collecting and synthesizing data to identify how training can help an organization reach its goals.

 • Task is the process of identifying the specific steps that need to be taken to correctly perform a job function.

-Andragogy (from the Greek meaning “adult learning”) is the adult learning theory popularized by Malcolm Knowles, based on five key principles that influence how adults learn: self-concept, prior experience, readiness to learn, orientation to earning, and motivation to learn.
+Andragogy (from the Greek meaning adult learning) is the method and practice of teaching adults.
+It was advanced by Malcolm Knowles, whose theory outlines five key principles of adult learning: self-concept, prior experience, readiness to learn, orientation to learning, and motivation to learn.

 AOEs (Areas of Expertise) are the specific technical and professional skills and knowledge mastery areas for success in the WLP profession.